 1. How Do You Plan On Using Your Camera?

 This is the most important factor to think of even before considering and forming your budget.
-The answer to this will help determine your requirements from a cameras.
+The answer to this will help determine your requirements from a camera.

 Usually, parents wish to record their children’s journey from childhood to adolescence, covering baseball games, school plays, dance performances, etc. Then there are those who want to pursue photography as an art form and regularly engage in landscape photography or shooting urban scenes.

-All these purposes affect your requirements in choosing a best budget camera.
-If you need a camera to record events with family or friends, you should opt for a camera which is compact and portable.
+All these purposes affect your requirements in choosing the best budget camera.
+If you need a camera to record events with family or friends, you should opt for a camera that is compact and portable.

 If you are interested in outdoor photography and are a regular traveler, you will require something more sturdy which won’t break due to water spills while you’re trekking or bike riding.